How to register

 Students looking for information about course registration/withdrawal policies should refer to the Regulations section of the Graduate e-calendar.
 Among other things, this section includes information about the course change period and course withdrawal policies.

-Graduate students enrolled in the McGill Writing Centre's Graphos courses should note that these courses have only 10 class meetings.
+Graduate students enrolled in the McGill Writing Centre's Graphos courses should note that the courses have ~ 13 contact hours (typically 10 meetings of ~80 minutes per class meeting).
 Therefore, the standard add/drop and withdrawal dates do not apply.
 Please consult the Graphos website for more details.

 Registering for full courses